 Variable frequency drives (VFD) used in industrial applications provide many benefits including energy savings, better process control, extended component lifetime, and increased machine safety when utilizing functional safety features.

 Variable frequency drives consist of three sub-systems.
 The diode bridge converter, DC bus, and IGBT output inverter.
 The diode bridge input rectifier typically consists of a full-wave 6-pulse rectifier which rectifies the incoming AC voltage into a DC voltage.
 The DC bus system utilizes DC capacitors to help smooth the rectified AC voltage and provide voltage storage for the system.
 The IGBT output system utilizes the DC bus voltage and creates the variable frequency and voltage output to the motor using a pulse width modulated (PWM) control.

-Any VFD which uses a 6-pulse rectifier on the input stage may be one source of current and voltage harmonics on the main line (Other sources of main line harmonics include: Arc furnaces, any power supply using a static power converter, inverters for distributed generation).
+Any VFD which uses a 6-pulse rectifier on the input stage may be one source of current and voltage harmonics on the mainline (Other sources of mainline harmonics include: Arc furnaces, any power supply using a static power converter, inverters for distributed generation).
 This is due to the non-linear load produced by the 6-pulse rectifier.
-A load connected to an AC input voltage is a linear load if the current draw is in the same form as the voltage (resistive, inductor or capacitive load for example).
-A non-linear load is then one that draws current that is not in the same form as the as the AC voltage waveform – non-sinusoidal.
+A load connected to an AC input voltage is a linear load if the current draw is in the same form as the voltage (resistive, inductor, or capacitive load for example).
+A non-linear load draws a current that is not in the same form as the AC voltage waveform – non-sinusoidal.

 Harmonic Distortion from VFDs